NSO-developer/nso-gitbook/platform-tools/resource-manager/README.md

 <details>

-<summary>Create an Allocation for allocation method firstfree or sequential</summary>
+<summary>Create an Allocation Method</summary>

-IP Pool supports two ways of IP allocation: 'firstfree' and 'sequential'.
-If we set allocation-method of the pool to 'firstfree', which is also a default allocation-method value, then released IP can be reused immediately, but if we set the value to 'sequential' then the released IP will not be used immediately.
+The IP Pool supports two ways of IP allocation: `firstfree` and `sequential`.
+If we set allocation method of the pool to `firstfree`, which is also the default allocation method, then the released IP can be reused immediately, but if we set the value to `sequential`, then the released IP will not be used immediately.
 Once the requested IP allocation is not possible from the available pool, released IPs can be allocated.

-We can create an IP pool and set the allocation-method to firstfree, and then create an allocation request a1. if we release the allocation a1 and again request the allocation a2 with the same subnet-size, then the same IP will get allocated.
+We can create an IP pool and set the allocation method to `firstfree`, and then create an allocation request `a1`.
+If we release the allocation `a1` and again request the allocation `a2` with the same subnet size, then the same IP will get allocated.

 We can create an IP pool and set the allocation-method to sequential, and then create an allocation request a1. if we release the allocation a1 and again request the allocation a2 with the same subnet-size, then the different IP will get allocated.